Devadharshini-007/Electricity-Theft-Detection/README.md

 B.Tech Artificial Intelligence and Data Science

 GitHub:
 https://github.com/Devadharshini-007

-LinkedIn:

-www.linkedin.com/in/deva-dharshini-12b7b1325

 ---

-## ⭐ If you like this project
+## ⭐ Support

-Give this repository a ⭐ Star on GitHub.
+If you found this project useful, please give it a ⭐ on GitHub.

+---

+## 📄 License

+This project is developed for educational and academic purposes.